jcolag/entropy-arbitrage/2021-07-29-turnabout.md

 Kirk's final line of the episode, that Lester's life "could have been as rich as any woman's" also seems to suggest the latter interpretation, implying that there are strict gender roles.
 I don't have citations, but I remember that Gene Roddenberry was one of the people confused by this, as I've read him provide different explanation to various interviewers as his intent.

-Since we're talking about sexism either way, I should probably sneak in a reference to [Valentina Tereshkova](https://en.wikipedia.org/wiki/Valentina_Tereshkova), the first (and youngest) woman in space since 1963 for context.
+Since we're talking about sexism either way, I should probably sneak in a reference to {% wiki Valentina_Tereshkova|Valentina Tereshkova|en %}, the first (and youngest) woman in space since 1963 for context.

  > **MCCOY**: No, I believe it was celebium.
 However, Doctor Coleman disagrees.
 To be specific is essential because the treatment of celebium is quite---